 We feel extremely grateful that the Parks Department and the City are allowing us to be stewards of this land.

-As of the 2020 season, we will be growing on just over an acre on plots all over Riverbend.
 We can’t wait to keep pushing and to keep growing Sweet Tooth Farm.